Skip to content

 Sole Traders and General Partnerships

-Sole traders and general partnerships are the most common type of unincorporated business in England and Wales.
+Sole traders and general partnerships are the most common types of unincorporated businesses in England and Wales.

 Notably, unincorporated businesses do not have a separate legal personality from their owners.
 While the business itself cannot own property or assume its own debts, the law permits you to operate your business under its own business name.
 This is provided you adhere to the restrictions on what you can trade under.